 Procurement Cards may be used to make payment to foreign companies only for purchase (not rental) of the following goods and services:

 All purchases on the Procurement Card must follow the Finance Procedural Statement Sensitive Expenses and (if appropriate) Official Functions.
 Departments contemplating purchases of official functions, gifts, flowers, alcohol, memberships, contributions, and/or other sensitive items should refer to those policies for clarification.

 Cardholders cannot use the Procurement Card to purchase alcohol or other items at liquor stores.

 Cardholders are not to use the Procurement Card to purchase items otherwise covered by a mandatory price agreement.
-For a list of goods/services covered by such agreements, see the Commodity Listing.
+Mandatory price agreements include Staples for office supply purchases, Xerox and Konica Minolta for copiers and multi-function devices, and a variety of suppliers included in the listing of mandatory temporary labor providers .
+For a complete list of goods and services covered by such agreements, see the Commodity Listing.

 Cardholders must immediately report any inadvertent personal purchase to their AOs and must immediately either reimburse the University or arrange for a credit transaction from the merchant.
 Documentation shall include proof of reimbursement by employee or credit by merchant.

 Card abuse/employee fraud

 Personal purchases not reported by Cardholders to their AOs immediately may be considered Suspected Fiscal Misconduct and may result in termination and possible prosecution.
 Any suspected fiscal misconduct or abuse of the card for personal purchases must be reported immediately to both PSC Commercial Card Administration and the CU System Department of Internal Audit.

 PHONE CARDS/LONG-DISTANCE AND PAY-PHONE CALLS